matildamuyingo/MilestoneProject3/README.md

 The result is that the text is shown only once and then ends the loop

+- When adding editing buttons to the cards created by the current user, the a tag that wraps every list item was pushed to only cover the image in the card, and the image size was reduced to about half.
+    - The bug was solved by moving the a tag so that it wraps the card content/text instead of the whole card.

+    - **Bug solved by moving the a tag from right after the opening li tag, to after the code for the editing buttons**

 - The images for the list with reviews and users were not lining up with the card-left-border.
     - I started with adding (.row .col) to the style.css document and set padding:0.
 This solved the problem but removed the padding for every col and row on the page.
 To solve it I created a new class called no-padding and applied it to the concerned elements

 ### Device Compability
 ***